RonenNess/GeonBit.UI/README.md

 Will search the entire UI tree recursively and return the first ```Button``` entity that has the ```Identifier``` of 'myButton' (or null, if no such entity is found).

 Note that Find() is implemented in a naive way and not very efficient, since its not assumed to be called very often.

+## GlobalScale

+Allow you to scale up / down the entire UI.
+Useful to adjust to different screen sizes.

+## SilentSoftErrors

+If true, will not throw non-critical errors (For example selecting a non existing value in a list).

+## UseRenderTarget

+Enable / disable the usage of render targets internally.
+Explained in details later.

+### RenderTargetTransformMatrix

+When using render targets, this is an optional transformation matrix you can apply on UI.

+### IncludeCursorInRenderTarget

+When using render targets, this determine if the cursor will be inside the render target (and also affected by ```RenderTargetTransformMatrix```) or outside, and be in screen space.

 ## SetCursor()